dmlc/gluon-cv/docs/model_zoo/index.rst

 Semantic Segmentation
 ~~~~~~~~~~~~~~~~~~~~~

-Table of pre-trained models, pretrained datasets, and their performances for Semantic Segmentation.
-We also provide link to the training scripts:
+Table of pre-trained models for semantic segmentation and their performance.

 .. hint::